SID177/DESIGNfly/README.md

 The structure of this theme is created from https://underscores.me/

 This theme is internationalized and follow **css, JavaScript** and **PHP** coding standards.
 It uses **SASS** framework for css development.

+This theme supports PWA features like Offline User Experience.
+This theme provides PWA features for front-end pages only.

+### Requirements to use PWA features.

+* This theme is dependent upon [PWA WordPress plugin](https://wordpress.org/plugins/pwa/) developed by PWA Contributors.
+So make sure this is installed and activated.
+* Make sure your site is running either on localhost or HTTPS (If the url contains https doesn't mean its using https, the first block of the url must turn green).
+* If both above conditions are met, then it will install the service worker on the first load.

+### How to use PWA features.

+* From the second load, you can use Offline User Experience feature.
+* When you visit a front-end side page, it will be cached along side images and css/js files of that page.
+* So if your network gets disconnected you can still visit the pages you've visited.
+* If you visit a page which is not cached, you'll see offline page instead.
+* The number of pages cached will rely on the storage capacity your device have.

 It uses **WordPress phpcs, ESLint** and **Stylelint**.